Txuritan/Project-Metadata/README.md

 # Project-Metadata
-A mod for MInecraft that adds over 280 different metals and gems to the game
+A mod for Minecraft that adds over 280 different metals and gems to the game